michelleFae/group-hangman/README.md

 Security & rules
 --
-You should lock down your Realtime Database rules so clients cannot directly modify authoritative game fields (hangmoney, eliminated, revealed, turnOrder, etc.).
+You should lock down your Realtime Database rules so clients cannot directly modify authoritative game fields (wordmoney, eliminated, revealed, turnOrder, etc.).
 Use the serverless handler or Cloud Function as the only trusted writer for those fields.

 Troubleshooting & tips
 --